techgrounds/techgrounds-FaunaOS/09_Cloud/00_Start-Up/01_Strategy.md

 - What compliance requirements must be met, and how will they be addressed in the cloud?

 **Team Questions:**
+-
 → Wat voor type encryptie
+Basic type of encryption -> can be changed later

 → Wat zijn de specificaties van de VM’s zoals vCPU, RAM, disk grootte?
+We don’t have heavy traffic so just pick what gives most connectivity.
+Have the minimal possible

 → gaat dit om onze eigen vertrouwde locations of krijgen we een lijst.
+Our own locations

 → word er on premiss ingelogd of via een verbinding buitenaf?
+- No on premise

 → defineer beschermed welke criteria moet het aan voldoen.
+- Firewall protection, Rule based

 → Admin server moeten we die zelf opzetten en is dat dan linux of windows?

+You or the client controls the admin server

 **Solution Details:**
 ~~~